|Ern Baxter (left) and William Branham|

 "Another momentous thing happened - at least for me and many others - and that's something called the Latter Rain....
 I went to their second convention in Edmonton, Canada and I never saw such a concentration of the power of God.
 This was a tremendous movement."

-After disengaging from Branham, Baxter went back to pastoring in the Vancouver area for awhile and was often a guest speaker at churches that would have been considered Latter Rain - churches like Bethesda Missionary Temple in Detroit, Gospel Temple in Philadelphia, and Bible Temple in Portland, Oregon.
+After disengaging from Branham, Baxter went back to pastoring in the Vancouver area for awhile and was often a guest speaker at churches that would have been considered Latter Rain - churches like Bethesda Missionary Temple in Detroit, Gospel Temple in Philadelphia, and Word of Faith Temple in New Orleans, Louisiana.
 During these years he would often preach a much-loved message, Life on Wings (EB201 in the Broken Bread Teaching collection), which used the development of an eaglet as the metaphor for growth in the Christian life.

 According to the New International Dictionary of Pentecostal and Charismatic Movements, the "initial thrust of CGM was to bring Spirit-baptized Christians to maturity and to teach church-building".
 However, the five also promoted a concept of church leadership that was labeled Shepherding and/or Discipleship.
 Despite the Biblical usage of those terms, in practice the oversight in believers' lives often became overly authoritarian by those the CGM leaders had set in authority.